HCL-TECH-SOFTWARE/digital-experience/docs/getting_started/product_overview/content_management.md

-# DX Content Management
+# Content Management

-HCL Web Content Manager is a fully featured, multi-platform enterprise content management solution.
+HCL DX provides a fully featured, multi-platform web content management solution.
 Easily manage your growing volume of digital content that is required to run your business and support critical decisions.

 Teamwork makes the dream work - increase collaboration in the content review process - within workflows and across teams - at any stage.